Plus, get a free copy of 12 Writer’s Block Hacks You’ve Never Tried! (Below)

 In particular, try to focus on the genre you’re writing in, taking notice of genre techniques.

-5. Drink some coffee or tea
+5. Drink some coffee or tea to wake up your writer’s brain

 Is it a coincidence that some of the best writers in history, including Gertrude Stein, Natalie Goldberg, and J.K.
 Rowling all preferred to write in coffee shops?
 There seems to be something magical about coffee, tea, and coffee shops for alleviating writer’s block and for fueling creativity; and it’s no secret that caffeine has been shown to improve cognitive function.